voidlimbo/voidlimbo/README.md

 ## cerulean - your future stepfather
-i put random things here, and then remove them a week later
+i put random things here, and then remove them a week later, mostly cause i know i'll lose it otherwise